 Sonoma County Harvest Fair – Sonoma, Calif.

 The Sonoma County Harvest Fair is a celebration of the grape harvest in California's wine country.
-Yes, families can participate in the World Championship Grape Stomp, but the festival isn't all about wine.
+Yes, families can participate in the World Championship Grape Stomp, but the fall festival isn't all about wine.
 There are plenty of family-friendly activities, including pumpkin tosses, sheepdog trials and cow-milking contests.
 Animals are a key theme for children -- there are miniature donkeys, pet pigs and pygmy goat shows.
-Water fowls and poultry even get recognition.
+Water fowl and poultry even get recognition.
 Kids might enjoy riding carnival rides or participating in the Easy Bake Oven Bake-Off.
 Parents will appreciate live jazz music and art shows.
-This year, the festival takes place October 2 to 4, 2015.
+In 2017, the Sonoma County Harvest Fair will take place Oct.
+6 to 8.

 Recommended Hotel: Fairmont Sonoma Mission Inn and Spa